 For some artists, the easiest sketches are fruits and vegetables.
 Others find flowers and animals fairly straightforward.
 Picking the right sketch to start out with ultimately comes down to personal preference.

 A beginner-level sketch is not meant to be time-consuming.
 Pick simplistic subjects to help you master the fundamentals.
 This will aid you in future, more complicated sketches.

 When starting out, it’s essential to have a reference object to look at while you sketch.
 Household objects often make easy sketches for beginners.
 For instance, eggs can be a stellar item to sketch.
 With their uncomplicated shape, they offer artists a simple lesson on using light and shadow.

 In addition, three-dimensional basic shapes are typically easy for beginners to draw.
 Cones, pyramids, and cubes all teach artists about shape, shadow, and space.

-Look to Nature
+Look for Subjects in Nature

-Don’t start out with complex flowers like Irises, however; start with daisies and black-eyed Susans and work up to flowers with more intricate petal arrangements.
+If you need a stationary reference subject, flowers are a good choice.
+But don’t start out with complex flowers, such as irises.
+Instead, look for simple blooms, such as daisies and black-eyed Susans, and work up to flowers with more intricate petal arrangements.